 Information & Communications Technology

 Petaluma has a high concentration of companies that manufacture communications and navigational equipment and electronic components like audio and video equipment.
 This cluster also includes publishers and broadcasters, software and internet publishers, computer system design, and other information service providers.
-Petaluma stars in this sector include Enphase, Cyan, Calix, Hydropoint Data, FIS Mobile, Vednini, and X2NSAT.
+Petaluma stars in this sector include Enphase, Blue Planet (Cyan), Hydropoint Data, FIS Mobile, Vendini, and X2NSAT.

 Petaluma is the corporate home to several leaders in the consumer products industry, including CamelBak, Scandinavian Designs, and World Centric.
 In the apparel and home good industry, trendsetters like Jess Brown, Robindira Unsworth and catstudio bring Petaluma’s eclectic, upscale vibe to the rest of the world.